Any teacher will tell you that the secret to teaching kids the alphabet is to use fun, hands-on activities.

 This activity combines sensory play with letter identification and visual discrimination.

-Here’s how you can create this fun, hands-on alphabet learning experience in your preschool or kindergarten classroom.
+Here’s how you can create a unique alphabet learning experience at home or in the classroom that your kids will love!

 Disclosure: Amazon links included below for your convenience